 On 29 December 1170, four knights murdered Archbishop Thomas Becket inside Canterbury Cathedral.
 News of this sacrilegious violence spread quickly and, in a matter of months, this merchant’s son from Cheapside had transformed into one of the most famous martyrs in medieval Europe.
-The year 2020 marks the 850th anniversary of Becket's martyrdom and the 800th anniversary of the translation of his body into a shrine at Canterbury Cathedral.
-From 11–14 November 2020, scholars will co-host an interdisciplinary conference to commemorate and re-examine Becket's extraordinary legacy.
+The year 2020 marked the 850th anniversary of Becket's martyrdom and the 800th anniversary of the translation of his body into a shrine at Canterbury Cathedral.
+From 28-30 April 2021, scholars will co-host an interdisciplinary online conference to commemorate and re-examine Becket's extraordinary legacy.
+Further information about the conference programme is available.

 Dr Emily Guerry, University of Kent